BenjaminBuss/Notable_Projects/SQL/README.md

 ## Analyze International Debt Statistics(Data Camp Project)
 A datacamp.com SQL project demonstrating my ability to read basic instructions and write simple SQL queries.

+## complex_join

+## improved_complex_join

+## live_accounts
+A simple query to aggregate the number of live accounts based on the distinct locations we billed.

+## long_call_contact_id
+A medium-complexity query to determine if there are calls with a length above a certain threshold missing `contact_id` field.